Kafka, Log Compaction, Data Retention, Stream Processing, State Management

 Additional important configurations include:

-• min.cleanable.dirty.ratio: Controls compaction frequency (lower values mean more frequent compaction but higher resource usage)
+• min.cleanable.dirty.ratio: Controls compaction frequency (lower values mean more frequent compaction but higher resource usage).
+Default is 0.5, meaning compaction triggers when 50% of the log contains duplicate keys.

 • delete.retention.ms: How long tombstone records are retained before final deletion (default 24 hours)